-Our diverse and rapidly changing world requires Loyola graduates who have an understanding of the need for thoughtful, intentional action that brings about peace and justice.
+Our diverse and rapidly changing world requires Loyola graduates who understand the need for thoughtful, intentional action that brings about peace and justice.
 Loyola can apply our 500-year-old Jesuit tradition and core values to the challenges and opportunities that today's world presents.

 Your support will help position Loyola to graduate students who are already engaged in these issues in ways that will have a transformational impact.
-As students and faculty engage in and learn from these issues even more, Loyola will graduate even more of the leaders that our world needs today and tomorrow.
+As students and faculty engage in and learn from these issues, Loyola will graduate even more of the leaders our world needs today and tomorrow.

 Loyola Angels Fund

-Underrepresented entrepreneurs have long lacked access to capital to grow their businesses.
+Underrepresented entrepreneurs have long needed access to capital to grow their businesses.
 Loyola and its supporters want to challenge these inequities and be a force for transformation in Baltimore and beyond.
-Through the Loyola Angels fund, we can be a part of improving the future of venture capital by exposing and educating students about the industry and offering them real-life investing experiences.
+Through the Loyola Angels fund, we can improve the future of venture capital by exposing and educating students about the industry and offering them real-life investing experiences.

-Through the Loyola Angels fund, students will participate in two-sequential classes over the course of a year that are taught by CI&E faculty and local experts in angel investing.
+Through the Loyola Angels fund, students will participate in two sequential classes over a year taught by CI&E faculty and local experts in angel investing.
 The fall course will include a history of the institutional inequities in access to capital and wealth creation experienced by entrepreneurs of color.
-Students will learn how to conduct due diligence on early-stage ventures, the role of effectuation in successful startups, and how the angel investment process can create an impact on the financial and social bottom lines of the company and its surrounding community.
+Students will learn how to conduct due diligence on early-stage ventures, the role of effectuation in successful startups, and how the angel investment process can impact the financial and social bottom lines of the company and its surrounding community.

 The spring semester provides a select group of diverse students the opportunity to practically apply the principles of angel investing through their participation in local angel investment funding groups.
 Under the guidance of an experienced angel investor mentor, students research, interview, and make recommendations to invest in companies alongside managers of the Loyola Angels fund.

-The mission of the Center for Innovation and Entrepreneurship (CI&E) is to elevate innovation and entrepreneurship at Loyola.
+The mission of the Simon Center for Innovation & Entrepreneurship (SCI&E) is to elevate innovation and entrepreneurship at Loyola.
 Our vision extends beyond the University campus into Baltimore, where the CI&E is a part of transforming Baltimore through our support for wealth creation and job creation driven by underrepresented entrepreneurs and innovators.

-The Karson Institute is comprised of three Centers—the Center for Public Engagement, the Center for Teaching and Learning, and the Center for Research and Culture—and they are all fully functioning.
+The Karson Institute has three Centers—the Center for Public Engagement, the Center for Teaching and Learning, and the Center for Research and Culture—fully functioning.
 In August 2021, the director's position was elevated and refined to broaden the impact of the Karson Institute's work throughout the University.